 Create assessments in your Schoology course to assess your students' grasp of the material or evaluate their preparedness for class.
 Each assessment is automatically graded (unless you've included a subjective question, such as a short answer/essay), providing you with instant and powerful feedback that can help guide your upcoming lesson plans.

 You can also manually override grades, grade with rubrics, and customize a wide array of settings for each assessment.

-Note: Assessments are currently only available to Schoology Enterprise.
-To use Assessments, your System Administrator must first enable the feature within System Settings.
+- Assessments are currently only available to Schoology Enterprise.
+To use Assessments, your System Administrator must first enable the feature within Feature Options.

 To check if your organization's administrators have already enabled the feature for your organization, navigate to Add Materials within a Course or Resources.
 If Assessments have been installed, Add Assessment will display as an option.